flashloanbot2024/ETH/README.md

-ontract code is for Ethereum
+Contract code is for Ethereum
   * Testnet transactions will fail as there is no value
   * New token will be created and flash loan will be pulled to trade against the token
   * Profit remaining will be transfered to token creator